ablanco1950/CarsColor/README.md

 CarsColor_YoloV8n_Min_DistanceHSV.py

 The photos are shown, to test it, and after close them in console appears the r g b assigned by the max of histograms and the r g b and name of color aproximated in the list of colors in colors.csv.

+The photo is also presented trying to delimit the region of maximum ROI interest, although in this case it is quite blurry.

 It also produces the file CarColorResultsHSV.txt so that the results can be scored.